-Our aim in consolidating these key words is to enable teachers to focus their teaching on the vocabulary outlined for their year group, ensuring a strong understanding of what words pupils should already be familiar with and those they will encounter in future years.
+The aim in consolidating these keywords is to enable teachers to focus their teaching on the vocabulary outlined for each year group, ensuring a strong understanding of what words pupils should already be familiar with and those they will encounter in future years.

-'What we call "knowledge" is language, and this fact proves that to understand any subject, we first need to understand its language'
+What we call 'knowledge' is language, and this fact proves that to understand any subject, we first need to understand its language.